 Most of the sightings that I hear about are in the Island Lake area.
 I know of two different sightings in the summer of 2001 above Island Lake.
 Although snowcock have been seen directly above Island Lake the best area for my money is around Thomas Peak (11,316 ft.) which is to the north of the lake.
 For more information and locations for sightings check out the Sightings section toward the bottom of this page.

 Taken by wildlife photographer Tim Torell September 2009 Click on image to enlarge.

 When looking for snowcock make sure you listen.
 Most of the snowcock that we see we hear first.

 Over half the snowcock we see are first seen in the air.
 This leads to our second note.
 When snowcock land they usually walk away from the spot where they landed.
 So when you see where the bird landed spend most of your time spotting around the landing spot.

 Snowcock like the ledges in cliffs and very steep slopes as shown in the photo above.
 These areas supply feed and cover.
 These ledges may be inaccessible on foot or may be so steep that all the bird has to do to escape is jump and they are air born and gliding away.

 Snowcock like the rock pillars found in the middle of some chutes.
 These rock pillars provide snowcock with a great vantage point and a very easy means of escape.

 When spotting for snowcock there are two main areas that I search.
-Dirt areas on ledges and slopes provide feeding opportunities for snowcock and the edges of cliffs provide a good lookout point for snowcock that are not feeding.
+Grassy areas on ledges and slopes provide feeding opportunities for snowcock and the edges of cliffs provide a good lookout point for snowcock that are not feeding.